 As a result, in 10 days half-year stocks of consumer goods, medicines, clothes, etc. in the city were sold out, and the townspeople lined up in kilometer-long queues for vaccinations against smallpox.
 The owners of several large pharmaceutical companies have made huge profits from the sale of vaccines, serums, antibiotics and other drugs.

-If we consider these examples and the current actions of the authorities in the Russian Federation and other countries, then the motive of the “infectious” intimidation of the masses is clearly visible.
-Though creating tension and viral panic, fear is sown among the masses, the will to fight for their rights and a dignified life gets suppressed, the entire organization of workers and laborers is hampered.
+If we consider this example and the current actions of the authorities in the Russian Federation and other countries, then the motive for the intimidation of the masses is clearly visible.
+Through creating tension and viral panic, fear is sown among the masses, the will to fight for their rights and a dignified life gets suppressed, the entire organization of workers and laborers is hampered.

 When the bourgeois governments started the coronavirus scam, they probably consulted people specializing in viruses and bacteriological weapons.
 The lie about the epidemic as a means to intimidate the working people and suppress the revolutionary movement was not chosen in vain.
 Our countrymen still have a bit of scientific knowledge left, and so the properties of a real epidemic are used as a psychological weapon against workers and laborers.
 But at the same time, the working people do not immediately understand that the epidemic is not real, but illusory, invented.
 The point of “understanding”, i.e. of political wisdom of the masses, may vary, and it gives the bourgeoisie a pause, an opportunity to “tighten the screws”, fool the masses, delay the beginning of mass demonstrations and riots.